 More Info About My Practice

-I have a private practice in New York City.
+I am a certified psychoanalyst in New York City.
 I am affiliated with the Psychoanalytic Psychotherapy Study Center, Blanton Peale Psychoanalytic Clinic, and the Westchester Institute for Psychoanalytic Training.
-My core training in psychoanalytic psychotherapy is from the Philadelphia School of Psychoanalysis, where I was awarded a certificate for proficiency in psychoanalytic psychotherapy and have continued on to work towards the national title of "Psychoanalyst."
+My core training in psychoanalytic psychotherapy is from the Philadelphia School of Psychoanalysis, where I was awarded psychoanalytic certification.
 I am Chair of the Analyst's in Training Committee at the National Association for the Advancement of Psychoanalysis and serve as a board member at the American Board for Accreditation of Psychoanalysis.
 Additionally, I am a consultant for Dance Magazine's mental health articles.